Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 The CSS Styling

-The containing div is given specific dimensions and centred up using margin: 0 auto;, then the shadow and stroke from Photoshop is replicated using box-shadow and a border.
+The containing div is given specific dimensions and centred up using margin: 0 auto;

 The HTML5 placeholders can also be targeted using vendor specific CSS for both Webkit and Mozilla.
 The colours for these placeholders are colour picked from the PSD concept.